In This Article

 By now you've probably heard a friend, family member, or perhaps even a celebrity touting the benefits of the popular ketogenic diet, which cuts carbs and increases fats so the body is forced into a fat-burning state.
 If that sounds extreme, fear not.
 A cyclical version of the diet exists, and it may suit your lifestyle better.

 We tapped wellness doctor and author Josh Axe, DNM, DC, CNS, who recently created a diet and fitness plan based on the ketogenic method, to give us the scoop on this way of eating.
-In addition to expanding on the specifics of a cyclical ketogenic diet, we asked this nutrition expert to tell us who makes a good candidate, what the biggest misconception is, and what side effects you might experience.
-Basically, consider this your CKD 101.
+In addition to expanding on the specifics of a cyclical ketogenic diet, we asked this nutrition expert to tell us what makes a good candidate, what the biggest misconception is, and what side effects you might experience.
+Here's a basic primer.

 As for who makes a good candidate for the cyclical ketogenic diet, it seems that more physically active types are at the top of the list.
 "If you're someone who is athletic, cycling may be a good strategy for keeping your energy levels up and supporting muscle growth and recovery."
 If you're someone who tried to go keto but found it too restrictive—or found that the side effects (explained below) made it too difficult to totally commit—you might also benefit from carb-cycling since it allows a bit more flexibility.